-24 . the application must reach the office 15 th April (by/on) 25.
-I am not very good repairing things(at) Guess the meaning of the words in italics.(BTL-1) 1.
-Our baseball team's pitchers has a few eccentric habits, such as throwing exactly thirteen warr up pitches and never wearing socks.
-1. normal 2. strange 3. messy 2.
-After the heavy rains the stream became murky ; in fact, the water was so cloudy you couldn't se the bottom.
-1. cloudy 2. bottomless 3. clear 3.The debris on the stadium floor included numerous paper cups, ticket stubs, and cigarette butts.
+Guess the meaning of the words in italics.
+(BTL-1 .)
+Our baseball team's pitchers has a few eccentric habits, such as throwing exactly thirteen war up pitches and never wearing socks. normal 2. strange 3. messy n- 2.
+After the heavy rains the stream became murky ; in fact, the water was so cloudy you couldn't so ee the bottom.
+1. cloudy 2. bottomless 3. clear 3.
+The debris on the stadium floor included numerous paper cups, ticket stubs, and cigarette butts 5.
 1. products 2. papers 3. trash 4.
-The coach takes every opportunity to censure his players, yet he ignores every opportunity to praise them.
-1. approve of 2. criticize 3. choose 5.
-The newlyweds agreed to be very frugal in their shopping because they wanted to save enoug money to buy a house.
-1. economical 2. wasteful 3. interested 6.
-Although Alex usually looks unkempt , he had a very neat appearance at his job interview.
+The coach takes every opportunity to censure his players, yet he ignores every opportunity praise them.
+1. approve of 2. criticize 3. choose to 5.
+The newlyweds agreed to be very frugal in their shopping because they wanted to save enough gh money to buy a house.
+2 1. economical 2. wasteful 3. interested 6.
+Although Alex usually looks unkempt, he had a very neat appearance at his job interview.
 1. orderly 2.handsome 3. messy 5.
-Paragraph writing (16M) (BTL3 1.
+Paragraph writing (16M) (BTL) 3) 1.
 Write two paragraphs comparing the newspaper and the television as media of mass communication.
 Each of the paragraphs should not exceed 200 words.
 2. Write two paragraphs, one describing the benefits of technology the other describing the drawbacks of technology.
 Each paragraph should not exceed 200 words.
 3. Imagine yourself to be in the year 2050 and you are in your early 70's.
-The fuel position i very bad.
+The fuel position is very bad.
 Describe how life was fifty years ago when fuel was easily available.
 Write this in about 170-200 words.
-4. Describe in about 170-200 words the utility, function with advantages and disadvantages of a washing machine.
+5 4.
+Describe in about 170-200 words the utility, function with advantages and disadvantages of a washing machine.
 5. Imagine yourself to be living in the year 2050 and you are in your early 70's.
 The fuel position is very bad.
-Describe how life was fifty years ago when fuel was easily available.
+Describe how life was fifty years ago when fuel was easily available) .
 Write this for about 170- 200 words.

-7. Write a paragra aph on Population explosion.

-8. Write a paragra 8.
-Write a paragraph on Information Technology in India.
+6. Write two paragraphs, one describing the advantages and disadvantages of Mass media.
+7. Write a paragraph on Population explosion.
+8. Write a paragraph on Information Technology in India.
+Content- 6 Sentence completion 2

-Content- 6

-Sentence completion 2 /

-Grammar/ spellings 4

-Presentation 4

-a.
-The import tance of social media in today's world.

-b.
-Donate blo ood and save lives.

-c.
-Student's a approach to library in the current scenario.

-d.
-Going awa y from nature is happening naturally- Discuss.

-e.
-Outdoor an nd Indoor Games.

-6. Reading Comprehen sion (16M) (BTL 3)

-5 ltiple type: 1 per question

-2. True or False:

-3. Short note: 2m n if any
+Grammar/ spellings 4 Presentation 4 The importance of social media in today's world. a. b.
+Donate blood and save lives.
+Student's approach to library in the current scenario. c.
+Going away from nature is happening naturally- Discuss. d.
+Outdoor and Indoor Games. e.
+Reading Comprehension (16M) 6.
+(BTL3) 1.
+Objective/ Multiple type: 1 per question 2.
+True or False: 1m/ Question 3.
+Short note: 2m if any